 Most gyms in China only sell annual memberships.
 Gym managers are secretly wishing that you would give up your ambitious exercise plan after several weeks, so that they could profit off you without devoting resources.
 My stay in China was six weeks, so an annual membership would be overkill and prohibitively expensive.
 I had to find a gym that offers single tickets.
 My gym of choice was "Fitness Club" (菲特妮斯健身会所) located in the basement of a grocery store.
 They agreed to offer me single tickets at ¥50 per visit.

 In United States, most gyms are happy to sell you a day pass.
-Some gyms even offers a few free tickets so that a potential customer can experience the facility; this is also perfect for short-term visitors.
+Some gyms even offer a few free tickets so that a potential customer can experience the facility; this is also perfect for short-term visitors.

 In terms of price, ¥50 per visit is about as much as $8 charged by University of Arizona Campus Recreation Center.
 However, personal income in China is much lower than the United States, which means a Chinese gym costs more than an American gym for local people.